nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.cmis.enableComplexProperties`

-**Since Nuxeo 7.1**

-Since Nuxeo 7.1\.
 When true, complex properties are exposed as JSON-encoded strings.

 **Default Value**